skyde/Interaction/README.md

 # Eye Gaze

-Eye tracking controls the mouse.
+Eye tracking controls the cursor.
 Uses combination of eye and head movement for accurate control.
-Enough for professional programming work.
+Am able to use for professional programming work without issues.

+(There are cases where I fall back to mouse usage.
+Testing a FPS game for example)

 There are existing programs online that can do this, but I wrote a custom one myself as I found what was out there could be improved upon.